 Wabash City Schools Transportation Department consists of 30 active employees who utilize a fleet of 23 vehicles to transport our students to and from school.
 On any given morning or afternoon, we transport approximately 75% of our student body.

-Every school year we provide extra-curricular travel for our athletes, musicians, and academic students.
+Each school year, we provide extra-curricular transportation for our athletes, musicians, and academic students.
 Our drivers are conscientious professionals who go above and beyond to ensure the safety of their passengers and the motorists with whom they share the road.
-Our students are among the best and the brightest.
-They observe safety and behavior rules and they are taught to respect others.

 All bus routes are established by the Transportation Department.
-Parents/Guardians can register students for transportation by completing a Transportation request form and turning it back into the school or Transportation Department.
+Parents/Guardians can register students for transportation by completing a Transportation Request Form and turning it back into the school or Administration Office.